andreathniah/bucketoftears/_posts/2022-09-23-sql-injection-persistence.md

     ') union select <COLUMN_1>,<COLUMN_2>,<COLUMN_3>,<COLUMN_4>,<COLUMN_5> from <TABLE_NAME>-- -
     ```

-One annoying thing about SQLi this application is that the results are reflected only in the downloaded spreadsheets.
+One annoying thing about SQLi in this application is that the results are reflected only in the downloaded spreadsheets.
 This meant that I had to open up each one of them for every payload I attempted.
 I'll admit I was so exasperated that I ended up automating this process through Burpsuite by dumping the list of payload into Intruder and letting it work its magic.

 Automation FTW 🤓